Connect to Data

 Important: Parameters are not yet supported for Initial SQL in Tableau Prep Builder.
 If you try and enter the parameters like you would in Tableau Desktop, you will receive errors.

-Working with Tableau data extracts
+Connect to Tableau data extracts

 When you connect to a Tableau data extract, Tableau Prep Builder unpackages the extract and hyper expands, using a lot of temp space as it applies your flow operations to the resulting raw data.